HaolingZHANG/DNASpiderWeb/README.md

 which is unable to be allocated (both MATLAB and Python platforms).
 Therefore, see [here](https://github.com/HaolingZHANG/DNASpiderWeb/blob/main/dsw/graphized.py),
-we provide a series of special data structures and approximation algorithms to complete the representation of graphs and the solution of maximum eigenvalues.
+we provide a series of special data structures and approximation algorithms to complete the representation of graphs and the solution of largest eigenvalues.

 To verify its [reliability](https://github.com/HaolingZHANG/DNASpiderWeb/blob/main/experiments/step_2_reliability.py), we compared our proposed method with Numpy ``linalg.eig'' function in some small-scale matrices.